PhysicalBit7/notes/docs/computer-networks/Chapter2.md

   - Open protocols ie. HTTP - allow for interoperability
   - Proprietary protocols ie. Skype

+{: .note }
-__It is important to distinguish between network applications and application-layer protocols.
-An application-layer protocol is only one piece of a network application__.
+It is important to distinguish between network applications and application-layer protocols.
+An application-layer protocol is only one piece of a network application.
 In other words, network applications(the Web) are the software programs that use the network, while application layer protocols(HTTP) are the rules and procedures used by these programs to communicate over the network.

 ---